Are you a professional drone operator and do you already have an authorization?

 - The drone pilot needs a proof of competency.

-- The drone must be maintained in visual line of sight (VLOS) at all times.
+- The drone must be kept in visual line of sight (VLOS) at all times.

-- The drone is flown at a height of no more than 120 meters.
+- The drone is flown at a height of no more than 120 meters above ground level.

 - The drone must not carry any dangerous goods or drop any material.